-Fall and winter nights are coming, and that’s when your heating, ventilation, and air conditioning (HVAC) system becomes the most valuable item in your home.
+Fall and winter nights are coming to Solano County and that’s when your heating, ventilation, and air conditioning (HVAC) system becomes the most valuable item in your home.
 If it’s running poorly, that means higher energy bills and less comfort too.
 Follow these tips in the fall to help your HVAC system operate efficiently throughout the winter.
 This way, you can save money that can be used for better things during the holiday season.

 Change the Air Filter and Clean the Vents

 Monthly changing of the air filter is one of the most important things you can do, and also one of the easiest.
 The filter should be checked every month and replaced if it is dirty.
 Filters should be replaced at the very least every three months – no matter what.
 When you do you might also want to go through your home and vacuum off the air vents.
 This keeps them clean and allows warm air to flow freely, easing temperature regulation throughout the home.

 Get a Tune-up